RubixML/ML/README.md

 Continuous data are *quantitative* properties of samples such as *age* or *speed* and can be any number within the set of infinite real numbers.
 Continuous features are represented as either floating point or integer types internally.

 ### Does Rubix support multiprocessing?
-Yes, Rubix currently supports parallel processing (multiprocessing) by utilizing various parllel computing [Backends](#backends) under the hood of objects that implement the [Parallel](#parallel) interface.
+Yes, Rubix currently supports parallel processing (multiprocessing) by utilizing various parallel computing [Backends](#backends) under the hood of objects that implement the [Parallel](#parallel) interface.

 ### Does Rubix support multithreading?
 Not currently, however we plan to add CPU and GPU multithreading in the future.